Mixed Income Housing Bonus Is a Valuable Tool for Real Estate Development

-Before applying for the zoning permit, the property owner must submit a completed mixed income housing zoning bonus applicant acknowledgement form to the city’s Department of Planning and Development (DPD).
+Before applying for the zoning permit, the property owner must submit a completed mixed-income housing zoning bonus applicant acknowledgment form to the city’s Department of Planning and Development (DPD).

 After the completed form is signed by a representative from DPD, the property owner will submit the completed form along with the zoning permit application to L&I.